Ananthavijay/Honey-Trap/README.md

-# Ransomware Detection in Kubernetes Clusters Using eBPF and Honeyfiles
+# Ransomware Detection Using eBPF and Honeyfiles